threads.

 Located in Sneinton Market, Nottingham, is Luisa's Vegan Chocolates, the UK's only 100% handmade vegan artisanal chocolatier.

 During my visit, I was guided by Louisa's partner and fellow chocolatier, Martin, who walked me through the process of crafting their incredible chocolates.
-From grinding the beans to refining the grains and notes of the chocolate in the Melange Conch over a three-day period, I was given a detailed explanation of the process.
+From grinding the beans to refining the grains and notes of the chocolate in the Melange Conch over the course of 72 hours, I was given a detailed explanation of the process.

 threads is an ongoing sound research project.